-But if I see it growing, if I see.
-See the idea growing over and over, and it becomes more and more real.
-I know that I am VIN Joey talking about manifesting a minute ago.
+But if I see it growing, if I see the idea growing over and over and it becomes more and more real, I know that I am, Joy talking about manifesting a minute ago.
 I know I'm manifesting it into existence.
 Like I know it is my path and I'm going to do it.
-So I feel like both of you have just uncovered so many little tells of how to tell if you are a moldy, passionate, creative entrepreneur or business owner, or just someone with some hobby.
+So I feel like both of you have just uncovered so many little tales of how to tell if you are a multi-passionate creative entrepreneur or business owner, or just someone with some hobbies.

-Dana Kaye: [00:12:51] It's also when it shows up.
-Like when the idea shows up what's going on in your other businesses that what's going on your other businesses to make the show up.
+Dana Kaye: [00:12:49] It's also when it shows up, like when the idea shows up what's going on in your other businesses that, what's going on in your other businesses to make the show up.
 So my wife works in corporate.
-Her job is not always super rewarding and fulfilling.
-And I laugh because I know how well her corporate job is going to what she says she actually wants to do with her life.
+Her job is not always super rewarding and fulfilling, and I laugh because I know how well her corporate job is going to what she says she actually wants to do with her life.

-So she'll come home and said, I think I want to go to business school.
-Or I think I want to buy this coffee shop, or I want to do this.
+So she'll come home.
+I think I want to go to business school, or I think I want to buy this coffee shop, or I want to do this.
 And I ask how's work going, and it's clear that something's not happening there and she's seeking.
 So if I'm getting ideas for other businesses or other things, when my foundational businesses are not doing well, or there's some transition or something I'm not happy with, that's a grass is greener situation.

 So I also think this filter of what else is going on when this idea shows up.

-D'ana Joi Spencer: [00:14:08] Yeah.
-So what I think is so beautiful about this conversation is that as a multi-passionate creative.
-You become curious about your ideas and you take the time to pause and say, okay, what is this idea trying to tell me?
+D'ana Joi Spencer: [00:14:07] Yeah.
+So what I think is so beautiful about this conversation is that as a multi-passionate creative, you become curious about your ideas and you take the time to pause and say, okay, what is this idea trying to tell me?
 Does it feel like a distraction?